-Item 10: INF 7 (United Kingdom) - Identification of the state in whose territory the type approval for a fixed tank (tank vehicle), demountable tank or battery vehicle was granted.
+Item 10: Informal document INF.7 (United Kingdom) - Identification of the State in whose territory the type approval for a fixed tank (tank vehicle), demountable tank or battery vehicle was granted

-33. Several experts said that the country identification was already used in the number of the type approval of tanks in their country.
-Other experts said that it would not present a problem to introduce this but that a transitional measure was required for issued type approvals.
+33. Several experts said that the country identification was already used in the number assigned to the type approval of tanks in their country.
+Other experts said that introducing this would not be a problem but that a transitional measure was necessary for type approvals already issued.
 Although no transitional measure was proposed it was decided to accept the wording on the condition that it should be kept in square brackets until a transitional measure is adopted.
-The UK agreed to prepare a working document with a transitional measure for next session.
+The United Kingdom agreed to prepare a working document with a transitional measure for the next session.

-Proposal 13: delete the dividing line of the second bullet point of 6.8.2.3.1 and amend the wording to read:
+Proposal 13: Delete the dividing line of the second bullet point of 6.8.2.3.1 and amend the wording to read:

-- [an approval number for the type which shall consist of the distinguishing sign used on vehicles in international road traffic (RID)9/(ADR)8 of the State whose territory the approval was granted and a registration number;]
+- [an approval number for the type which shall consist of the distinguishing sign used on vehicles in international road traffic (RID)%(ADR)8 of the State in whose territory the approval was granted and a registration number;]

-Item 11: INF 11 (Belgium) - Holding time - Information in the transport document.
+Item 11: Informal document INF.11 (Belgium) - Holding time - Information in the transport document

-- 34. The proposal was to extend the requirement for entering the actual holding time in the transport document for portable tanks carrying refrigerated liquefied gases. - 35.
-It was questioned if this had additional value as 4.2.3.7.2 already required the actual holding time to be marked on the portable tank itself.
-Belgium was invited to reconsider the proposal and return with an official document if this is found necessary.
+34. The proposal was to extend the requirement for entering the actual holding time in the transport document for portable tanks carrying refrigerated liquefied gases.

+35. It was questioned whether this had additional value as 4.2.3.7.2 already required the actual holding time to be marked on the portable tank itself.
+Belgium was invited to reconsider the proposal and return with an official document if this was found necessary.

-Item 12: INF 25 (United Kingdom) - Pressure test using another liquid or gas.
+Item 12: Informal document INF.25 (United Kingdom) - Pressure test using another liquid or gas

-36. After a brief discussion the working group decided to defer consideration of the UK proposal until a separate standard for testing with a gas has been developed by the CEN working group.
-In the meantime the UK would prepare a working document on the fundamental principles for pressure testing using a gas.
+36. After a brief discussion the Working Group decided to defer consideration of the proposal until a separate standard for testing with a gas has been developed by the CEN working group.
+In the meantime the United Kingdom would prepare a working document on the fundamental principles for pressure testing using a gas.

-Item 13: INF 27 (Germany) - Procedure for type approval of tanks
+Item 13: Informal document INF.27 (Germany) - Procedure for type approval of tanks

-- 37. The document contained three questions concerning type approval of tanks. - 38.
-Question 1 concerned the type approval of a so called family of tanks and which one to (proto) type test.
-It was answered that the worst case situation should be verified by calculation while the prototype test may be performed on a representative example. - 39.
-Question 2 concerned the application of EN 12972 for type approval.
-It was answered that for tanks for the carriage of gases this was the case because of the reference in 1.8.7.8 but not for other tanks as the table of 6.8.2.6.2 only applies to testing.
-Reference to an updated version of EN 12972 should be taken into account.
-It may be used for type approval on a voluntary basis. - 40.
-Question 3 dealt with the approval of service equipment as part of the tank approval.
+37. The document contained three questions concerning type approval of tanks.

+38. Question 1 concerned the type approval of a so called "family" of tanks, notably which tank of the "family" had to be design type tested.
+It was answered that the worst-case situation should be verified by calculation while the prototype test may be performed on a representative example.

+39. Question 2 concerned the application of EN 12972 for type approval.
+It was answered that for tanks for the carriage of gases this standard could be used because of the reference in 1.8.7.8 but not for other tanks as the table of 6.8.2.6.2 only applied to inspections and testing.
+Reference to an updated version of EN 12972 should also be considered.
+It may be used for type approval on a voluntary basis.

+40. Question 3 dealt with the approval of service equipment as part of the tank approval.
 It was stated that test reports by other inspection bodies could be accepted for the approval of the tank.
 It was expected that the informal working group on inspection and certification of tanks would solve this problem in the near future.

-Item 14: ECE/TRANS/WP.15/AC.1/144 Annex II - Proposals for amendments to RID/ADR/ADN.
+Item 14: ECE/TRANS/WP.15/AC.1/144, Annex II - Proposals for amendments to RID/ADR/ADN